vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![In File Explorer, the name of the file is now changed to bcp\_commands.bat.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image56.png "Rename bcp_commands")

-4. Create a new folder named **C:\\Migration** on the local drive if you have not already done so.
+4. Create a new folder named **C:\\Migration** on the local drive if it does not already exist.
 This is where the bcp\_commands.bat will save data to.

 5. Open a command prompt and execute **C:\\LabFiles\\bcp\_commands.bat**.